Change language: Español

 “I opened Murphy Law Firm, LLC in Baton Rouge because I wanted to help injured Louisiana clients get the compensation they truly deserve after suffering personal injuries or wrongful death of those they love.
 I have a family too, so I understand how important it is to you to not lose your ability to provide for your family even if you are seriously hurt and can no longer work.
 Let me help you make sure to get the full and fair amount for your injuries.
 Call me.”

-Truck accidents are different from car accidents in that the stakes are higher, the insurance companies have more to lose and the litigation is much more aggressive.
 Nobody should suffer in silence after a collision with a big rig.
 Stand up for your rights with help from a personal injury lawyer.
-Odds are high that you can sue the truck company for its own actions or those of the driver that caused your crash, and take home compensation for your losses.
-Contact us to schedule a free consultation appointment.
+The odds are high that you can sue the truck company for its actions or those of the driver that caused your crash and take home compensation for your losses.
+Contact us to schedule a free consultation appointment with one of our Baton Rouge truck accident lawyers.

 A large percentage of trucking accidents in Louisiana involve in-state trucking companies.
 In fact, the Louisiana Motor Transport Association estimates that nearly 5,500 trucking companies operate in our state.
 However, several out-of-state and foreign trucking companies use our roads as well while transporting goods throughout the Southeast and along the Gulf Coast, including using major interstate routes such as I-12 and I-10.
 These companies often hail from Texas, Mississippi, Arkansas, Alabama, South Carolina, Georgia and Mexico.